whensungoesdown/soc1/doc/test7_csrrs.md

 dp.writeregM 02
 dp.rdM 00000000
 `````````````````
-It indicates that write 0x0 to reg[2], which is correct
+It indicates that write 0x0 to reg[2], which is correct.
-Since it is a writting to the general registers, so it is should be done in WB stage.
+Since it writes to the general registers, so this should be done in WB stage.
-This three signals are pass forward through pipeline.
+These three signals are pass forward through the pipeline register.

-But in the next cycle,  dp.rdW becomes 00000010
+However, in the next cycle, dp.rdW suddenly becomes 00000010.

-Later, found out, it's because MEM-WB pipeline register works at the falling edge.
-The rdM changed due to csr_read_datM.
+Turns out, it's because MEM-WB pipeline register works at the falling edge.
+The rdM changes due to csr_read_datM changes.

 ![test7_waves](image/test7_waves.png)

-The root cause of this bug is that the read and write to the csr register act at the same time.
+The root cause of this bug is that the read and write to the csr registers at the same time.

 ``````````````
 module cpu6_csr (